COVID-19 pandemic in the Philippines: November 2021

 On November 8, the country detected its first ever case of the B.1.617.1 variant, formerly called Kappa variant.
 The patient is a 32-year-old male from Floridablanca, Pampanga who experienced a mild case and has since recovered.
 The alert level system's nationwide adoption was completely realized on November 22.

 December 2021

 The Omicron variant was first detected in the Philippines on December 15.
 The cases involved two travelers from Nigeria and Japan who arrived in the Philippines on November 30 and December 1 respectively.
 By December 28, there are four Omicron, all international travellers.

 January 2022

-On January 15, the DOH has confirmed that there is already a community transmission of the Omicron variant in Metro Manila.
+On January 15, the DOH has confirmed that there is already a community transmission of the Omicron variant in Metro Manila, which was the cause of a spike in cases that started in late December 2021 and continued throughout the first half of January 2022.
 A shortage on paracetamol, other analgesic, and other drugs for flu-like symptoms was reported.
 The DOH and DTI maintained there is no shortage, but the latter admitted that there are some areas in the country temporarily ran out of stock due to logistical issues.